jie-tan/HoPhage/README.md

 	pip install numba==0.46.0
 	pip install -U scikit-learn==0.23.2

-The version of pytorch may affect the use of the model, and the version used by HoP is 1.3.0.
+The version of pytorch may affect the use of the model, and the version used by HoPhage is 1.3.0.
 You can just follow the If your machine has a GPU, please configure the corresponding CUDA, CUDNN.
 Then you can check your CUDA version by `nvidia-smi`, and [downloading corresponding pytorch and torchvision](https://download.pytorch.org/whl/cu100/torch_stable.html), and then install them by `pip`.

 	pip install torch-1.3.0+cu100-cp36-cp36m-linux_x86_64.whl
 	pip install torchvision-0.4.1+cu100-cp36-cp36m-linux_x86_64.whl